illinoistech-itm/jhajek/itmt-430/tooling-assignment-packer/Readme.md

   * Click the Green **New SSH Key** button and paste the content into the new key
 * Go back to your main GitHub repo page and click the Green Clone button, but this time select the **SSH** tab and not *https*
   * Copy this URL to the clip board

-Upon finishing this step we will need to adjust our [Git Remote URL](https://devconnected.com/how-to-change-git-remote-origin/ "website to adjust git remote url").

-* Open a terminal (MacOS or Windows) and issue the command: `git remote -v`, note the output, it still points to https
-  * We need to change the remote URL value to be the git URL.
-Issue this command: `git remote set-url origin git@github.com:illinoistech-itm/jhajek.git`
-  * Issue the command: `git remote -v` to see that it has changed
 * In the `.ssh` directory on your host system you need to create a file named: `config`
-  * This file will have overloads so that when you use Git the keys will be automatically configured
   * The `config` file should have similar content (the User value is the GitHub ID of your account)

 ```bash